 - Do not substitute sustained-release acetaminophen for immediate-release acetaminophen without adjusting the dosing interval.

-Avoid taking multiple medicines that all contain acetaminophen:
+Avoid taking multiple medications that contain acetaminophen:

 - When a new prescription is filled, tell your pharmacist if you are taking acetaminophen.